The Regional Center System

 • SDP Spending-Plan Changes

 Welcome to FMS Pay!
-Thank you for your interest in becoming a service provider in California's Self-Determination Program!
+Thank you for your interest in becoming a service provider (aka Vendor) in California's Self-Determination Program!
 NEW SERVICE PROVIDERS ARE STRONGLY ENCOURAGED TO SIGN UP FOR FMS PAY'S MONTHLY INFO SESSIONS.
-Service provider intake forms are ...
+Service provider ...

 • Self-Determination Basics